 The veteran receives visits from his/her designated veteran at least twice a month in the veteran’s home.
 The visits provide the veteran with needed companionship and allow him/her to talk with someone who cares.
 Volunteers are trained to refer their veterans to other services and benefits if needed.

-Volunteers visit their assigned veteran in the veteran’s home at least twice a month.
+Duties for nonveteran positions are detailed in the Volunteer section.
+Volunteer visitors (veterans) meet with their assigned veteran in the veteran’s home at least twice a month.
 The two veterans determine the time and length of visits.
 They may go out for coffee or lunch, visit military museums, play cards, swap stories, or any number of other pursuits of mutual interest.
 During the visits, the volunteer assesses the veteran’s condition and need for any services.
 If additional services are required, the volunteer refers the veteran to the Vet to Vet Maine supervisor for further assistance.
 If VA services are needed, the volunteer refers the veteran to a VA specialist (Maine Veterans’ Services or Vet Center).
 Volunteers may also attend a bimonthly case review and share their experiences in the program with other Vet to Vet volunteers.

 All costs for activities (such as lunch, museum fees, etc.) are split between volunteer and the veteran being visited, with each person paying his/her own way.
 There is no fee to participate in the program for volunteers or for those receiving visits.
 Additional services offered to veterans receiving visits may also be free or may carry nominal fees.